Assisted Living

 More info

-The national median cost of nursing homes is $9,733 a month, $320 a day, or $116,796 a year for a private room.
-The national median cost of a semi-private room is $8,669 a month.
-Nursing homes are generally more expensive than other types of senior living because of the high-level medical care they offer.
-This includes on-site medical professionals, round-the-clock care, on-site therapies, and amenities designed for people with significant physical or cognitive care needs.
-Monthly nursing home costs are also affected by room type, luxury amenities, certain medical services, and which state your loved one lives in.
+The national median cost of nursing homes is $9,277 a month for a semi-private room and $10,646 for a private room.
+Nursing homes are generally more expensive than other types of senior living because of the high-level medical care they provide.
+This includes on-site medical professionals, round-the-clock care, on-site therapies, and amenities designed for people who have significant physical or cognitive care needs.
+Monthly nursing home costs are also affected by room type, location, amenities, and care needs.

 Can you afford senior living?